loawingr/read-js/README.md

 ## Scanning Elements

-A user scanning elements is a lot different from reading an article, how can we tell if a user read the headline of the story?
+A user scanning elements is a lot different from reading an article.
+How can we tell if a user read the headline of the story?
 If the user is scrolling through story cards on an index page, how do we know which cards they are looking at?
 With the right configuration, we can track this too.

 ### Starting ScannedJS